mocs524/greybus-spec/source/bridged_phy.rst

 Greybus SDIO Protocol Bus Mode
 """"""""""""""""""""""""""""""

-Table :num:`table-sdio-bus-mode` defines the Mode in which the Bus should be set for operation.
+<GYBS.S.0706.001>Table :num:`table-sdio-bus-mode` defines the Mode in which
+the Bus should be set for operation.</GYBS.S.0706.001>

 .. figtable::
     :nofig: